-Each school year, our program provides teacher training and field trips to the Wildlife Area for sixty classes from the fourth, fifth and sixth grades in the Los Angeles Unified School District.
+Each school year, our program, in partnership with the Resource Conservation District of the Santa Monica Mountains (www.rcdsmm.org), provides teacher training and field trips to the Wildlife Area for sixty classes from the fourth, fifth and sixth grades in the Los Angeles Unified School District.
 Many of the nearly 2,000 children who participate in the program are from low income families and live in heavily urbanized areas in the San Fernando Valley and central city.
 For many of the children, the program offers their first adventure into a natural environment.
 The program is free to the schools except for their transportation.
 A city program that reduces their cost for a school bus is in jeopardy.

 To prepare for the field trips, the teachers attend a day-long workshop on the ecology of riparian wetlands and receive subscriptions to Audubon Adventures and other background materials.
 Then, each pair of classes is invited to the Wildlife Area for a morning at our outdoor classroom.
 Classes that have taken the field trip over the past fifteen years have relished the opportunity to spend a morning watching birds like White Pelicans, cormorants, ducks, egrets, herons and hawks, with binoculars; studying the tiny organisms that live in the lake with microscopes; and learning about the native plants and animals.
 They learn about ecological interrelationships, the reclaimed water that fills the lake and creek, the riparian trees and shrubs, and the flood control basin surrounding them.